dongle-the-gadget/FakeUpdate/README.md

 # FakeUpdate
-The app which creates a Windows Updates experience
+The app which creates a Windows Update experience

 NOTE: As this app is written in C#, .NET Framework 4.6.1 is required.

 ## New features in Update Simulator version 2.0.0.0

 ### Command line arguments:
---i (replaced from --p): Text for indicator
+--i (previously --p): Text for indicator

 --br (New): Amount of red of the background